bar-alex/CodeNation-MasterCourse--sequelizeCLI/README.md

 ```
 $ node src/app.js --help
 Options:
   --version   Show version number                                                                 [boolean]
-  --add       adds a new movie (--title and --actor)
+  --add       adds a new movie (--title, --actor and --director)
-  --list      lists the movie(s) specified in the filter (--title / --actor / none)
+  --list      lists the movie(s) specified in the filter (--title / --actor / --director / none)
-  --update    updates the movie (--title as filter and --newTitle and/or --newActor )
+  --update    updates the movie (--title as filter and --newTitle and/or --newActor and/or --newDirector)
-  --delete    deletes the movie(s) specified in the filter (--title or --actor)
+  --delete    deletes the movie(s) specified in the filter (--title or --actor or --director)
-  --platform  specify the targeted platform ("movie" or "tv"), defaults to "movie"
+  --platform  specify the targeted platform ("movie" or "tv")
-                                                                 [choices: "movie", "tv"]
+                                                                [choices: "movie", "tv"] [default: "movie"]
+  --setup     will set up the tables and the relations between them - needed only once
+  --logging   whether to show or not the sql commands executed behind the scene
+                                                                                           [default: false]
   --help      Show help                                                                           [boolean]
 ```
 ---
 ```